s3569541/baxter-simdemo/README.md

 ./simstart

-After things settle down, use CTRL-Z to put the script in the background, then type:
+To see the gazebo window, run a browser on the same machine, with the URL: http://localhost:8081/vnc_auto.html

+Once the gazebo world has started up, very soon you will should lift the robot arms off the floor fairly soon, or the arms touching the ground plane triggers a bug which tips the robot over: Use CTRL-Z, then type "bg" + ENTER, to put the script in the background.
+Then type:

 ./lift-arms

-To see the gazebo window, run a browser on the same machine, with the URL: http://localhost:8081/vnc_auto.html

-To test navigation stack (including launching an rviz window):
+To test navigation (experimental, including launching an rviz window):

 ./navstart